Child And Family Social Worker Resume Example

 You want to keep your letter short-under 300 words works well.
 Focus on real numbers, like “helped 150+ students” or “led 5 support groups.”
 That’s what gets attention.

-If you’re not sure what to write, use school counselor cover letter examples as a guide.
+If you’re not sure what to write, use a cover letter as a guide.
 Personalize each letter to the school, and always proofread before you send it.

 You want your resume to stand out, no matter if you’re just starting or have years of school social work experience.